Get 80% off your plan for your first 3 months*

 Key takeaways

 • Dropshipping lets you sell products online without holding inventory, keeping startup costs low.
-However, tight profit margins and fierce competition mean you'll need strong branding and smart pricing to succeed.
+Tight profit margins and fierce competition mean you'll need strong branding and smart pricing to succeed.

 • Choosing reliable suppliers is the foundation of your business.
 Verify product quality, compare pricing across vendors, confirm shipping times, and set clear terms for returns before you commit.

-• Track your finances from day one using accounting software that integrates with your ecommerce platform.
+• Track your finances from day 1 using accounting software that integrates with your ecommerce platform.
 Real-time cash flow visibility helps you make confident decisions as you scale.

 • Pick a specific niche with steady demand and test products before committing.
 Selling unique or hard-to-find items helps you stand out in a crowded market.